 One of London’s longest-standing Michelin-starred restaurants, Pied à Terre, has gone down a different route for lockdown deliveries while the restaurant is closed, deciding to create a 100% vegan offering.

 A selection of dishes will include things like chilled white bean and truffle soup, classic ratatouille, and pineapple and coconut rice pudding.
-Its vegan feasts can be delivered within five miles of the Charlotte Street restaurant, and wine boxes can also be ordered online.
+Its vegan feasts can be delivered within five miles of the Charlotte Street restaurant, or collected in person, and wine boxes can also be ordered online.

-The Coya en Casa menu includes a selection of signature dishes and cocktails: highlights include beef wagyu, mushroom and rocket; Chilean sea bass with rice, lime, chilli and Papa Seca; grilled Argentinian prawn with quinoa, asparagus and peas; caramel con chocolate (a salted caramel ganache served with Coya’s own pisco blend and fresh raspberries); and ‘finish it yourself’ style cocktails available in three different sizes.
+The Coya en Casa menu includes a selection of signature dishes and cocktails: highlights include beef wagyu, mushroom and rocket; Chilean sea bass with rice, lime, chilli and Papa Seca; grilled Argentinian prawn with quinoa, asparagus and peas; caramel con chocolate (a salted caramel ganache served with Coya’s own pisco blend and fresh raspberries); plus a full wine and bar menu to match.

 Become a Gentleman’s Journal member.
 Find out more here.